Often after the death of a loved one, the question is asked, how long will the pain last? How long can I expect to feel this way?

 Spend time making a photo collage or a memory book which can be shared and discussed with family and friends.

 If your grief means that your ability to function is impaired significantly, then it may be time for specific help to be sought.
-Share your experience of grief with a counsellor who specialises in grief and bereavement work, make an appointment for grief counselling with Bronwyn at Your Path Psychotherapy and Counselling, in her rooms in Remuera, Auckland.
+Share your experience of grief with a counsellor who specialises in grief and bereavement work, make an appointment for grief counselling with Bronwyn at Your Path Psychotherapy and Counselling, in her rooms in Greenlane, Auckland.

 Neimeyer, R.A.
 (2000) Lessons of Loss, A Guide to Coping.
 Australian Centre for Grief and Bereavement, Australia.